tarantool/metrics/doc/monitoring/getting_started.rst

     ..  image:: images/role-config.png
         :align: center

 #.
-To set custom global labels, you can use the following configuration:
+You can set custom global labels with the following configuration:

     ..  code-block:: yaml